nkhakwan/week12MondayLessonPractice/README.md

 # _ToDoList lesson Practice for week12_

-#### _Epicodus Week12 Tuesday Practice Project_
+#### _Epicodus Week12 Wednesday practice Project_

 #### By  _**Khan Sahab**_

 ## Description

-_A web site that registers users with their email and password and then let them log in and let them see the items that are related only to them._
+_A web site that registers users with their email and password and then let them log in and let them see the items that are related only to them.
+The same repo was submitted yesterday and being submitted today.
+Not much was done today.
+Things were studied how the things are getting done_

 ## Setup/Installation Requirements